rbisdorff/Digraph3/docSphinx/tutorial.rst

      'Ec20'  |    42   |   582.52   831.93   820.92   881.68   864.81
      'So21'  |    48   |   880.87     NA     628.96   746.67   863.82

 The given ranking problem involves 8 criteria assessing the economic performances, 7 criteria assessing the societal performances and 6 criteria assessing the environmental performances of the decision alternatives.
 The sum of criteria significance weights (336) is the same for all three decision objectives.
-The five best ranked alternatives are, in decreasing order: #773908, #668946, #567307, #578559 and #426463.
+The five best-ranked alternatives are, in decreasing order: #773908, #668946, #567307, #578559 and #426463.
+Their random performance evaluations were obviously drawn on all criteria with a *good* performance profile, ie a Beta(alpha=5.8661,beta=2.62203) law (see the tutorial on generating random performance tableaux).

-If we consider a partial performance tableau *tb10*, consisting, for instance, only of the ten best-ranked alternatives, we may compute a restricted integer bipolar outranking relation among these 10 actions.
+We consider now a partial performance tableau *tb10*, consisting only, for instance, of the **ten best-ranked alternatives**, with which we may compute a corresponding integer outranking digraph valued in the range (-1008, +1008).

 >>> tb10 = cPartialPerformanceTableau(pt,qr.boostedRanking[:10])
 >>> from cIntegerOutrankingDigraphs import *
 >>> g = IntegerBipolarOutrankingDigraph(tb10)
+>>> >>> g.valuationdomain
+{'min': -1008, 'med': 0, 'max': 1008, 'hasIntegerValuation': True}
 >>> g.showRelationTable(ReflexiveTerms=False)
 * ---- Relation Table -----
 r(x >= y) | 155873 279728 298060 426463 567307 578559 668946 773908 815551 928563